Introduction

 Secrets of Shaniwar Wada

-The Murder of a Peshwa in the Shaniwar Wada
+The Mudder of a Peshwa in the Shaniwar Wada

 The Ganesh festivals were coming to an end when the worst tragedy was witnessed in the Shaniwar Wada.
 It was horrific and terrifying when the residents learned that Peshwa, Narayan Rao had been killed in cold blood.
-His uncle ordered his assassination on the 3rd of August, 1773.
+His uncle ordered his assassination on August 3, 1773.

 This ruthless mission was achieved through the chief palace guard named Singh Gardi.
 He had access to almost every section of the Shaniwar Wada.
-So, it was easy for him and his men to access Peshwa Narayan’s location.
+So, it was easy for him and his men to access the location of Peshwa Narayan.
 They managed to kill the Peshwa alongside the other ten palace workers.

 The Fall of Shaniwar Wada